 Neonates who are receiving enteral feeds of EBM or infant formula should continue to do so.
 The total fluid intake (TFI) for a 24 hour period may need to be increased by at least 10% to account for insensible fluid loss when a neonate is receiving phototherapy however this should be guided by hydration status and electrolyte monitoring.Parenteral nutrition and IV fluids should continue as ordered and may also need to be increased by 10% to account for insensible fluid loss.

 Documentation in the neonates discharge letter and Child Health Booklet should include details about TSB/SBR levels and duration of phototherapy treatment.

 Explain to parents the need for and actions of phototherapy, particularly in relation to the need for skin surface to be exposed to the phototherapy light, and hence the need to care for neonates receiving phototherapy to be nursed in a neutral thermal environment.
 Potential complications of phototherapy and the need for protective eye coverings during phototherapy treatment should be explained.
 The need for measuring the TSB and need for blood sampling should also be explained.
 Neonates receiving phototherapy (where there are no other contraindications) can have brief periods where the phototherapy is ceased so that they can be cuddled/breastfed and have their eye covers removed for parent-baby interaction to occur.

 Normal hand hygiene measures should be attended to during care of a neonate receiving phototherapy.

 More details on the neoBLUE LED lights can be found in the definition of terms.

 Click here to view the evidence table for this guideline.

-The development of this nursing guideline was coordinated by Jacquie Whitelaw, PIPER Nurse Educator, and approved by the Nursing Clinical Effectiveness Committee.
-Updated April 2015.
+The development of this nursing guideline was coordinated by Jessica Smith, Clinical Nurse Educator, Butterfly, and approved by the Nursing Clinical Effectiveness Committee.
+Updated December 2018.